akhilsr9206/medical_recommendation_system/README.md

 ## 📈 Results

 - All tested algorithms (SVM, Random Forest, etc.) achieved 100% accuracy with perfect precision and recall, likely due to clean one-hot encoded data and well-separated disease categories.
-- Example visualizations are included for ROC curves and confusion matrices (see images/ folder).
+- Example visualizations are included for ROC curves and confusion matrices.
 - The system provides direct disease prediction as well as suggested medications, lifestyle, and dietary changes for each prediction.

 ***